 This creates enough inward pressure to prevent the person’s airway from collapsing during breathing at night.
 Other types of sleep apnea machines include Bilevel Positive Airway Pressure (BiPAP) and Automatic Positive Airway Pressure (APAP) machines.

 CPAP is a continuous positive air pressure treatment.
 The positive air pressure keeps the airway open and assists the patient with breathing.
 CPAP includes the use of a mask over the nose and mouth while the patient sleeps.
 CPAP treatment forces air into the airway when there is an obstruction and prevents respiratory depression.

 CPAPs generally work as intended.
 This machine is the standard treatment option for obstructive sleep apnea and can often reverse the consequences of sleep apnea.

-Philips is a medical device and equipment company that manufacturers a variety of sleep apnea machines, including CPAP and BiPAP devices.
+Philips is a medical device and equipment company that manufactures a variety of sleep apnea machines, including CPAP and BiPAP devices.
 Philips’s main line of CPAP devices is sold under the “DreamStation” brand name.
 This line of products includes the original DreamStation CPAP machine and the travel-sized DreamStation Go.
 These are wildly profitable for medical device companies.

 All of Philip’s DreamStation CPAP and BiPAP machines use a special type of polyester polyurethane foam called PE-PUR.
 The PE-PUR foam is used for sound abatement to make the DreamStation CPAP machines run quieter.Safety Recall of DreamStation CPAP Machines

 According to Philips, the 2021 CPAP recall was prompted by the discovery that the PE-PUR sound foam in the machines may break down and get inhaled or ingested by users.
 The PE-PUR foam contains volatile organic compounds (“VOCs”) that are carcinogenic and toxic to internal organs.